-My all time favourite garden is the National Botanical Garden in Glasnevin, located North-West of Dublin City centre.
+My all time favourite garden is the National Botanic Garden in Glasnevin, located North-West of Dublin City centre.
 It was created in the late 18th century as the first botanical garden in Ireland.
 In the elegant Palm House, a 19th century glasshouse, you’ll walk under the canopy of tropical trees; unless you prefer the company of the fun-looking cacti next door.

 During the 18th century Dublin saw the creation of manicured Georgian squares such as Merrion Square, St Stephen’s Green and Fitzwilliam Square.
 They are exceptionally popular during the summer months where locals love to spend their lunch break on the grass and soak up as much sunlight as possible.

 Best Shopping In Dublin